kinde-starter-kits/react-express-api/readme.md

 ## View users in Kinde

 If you navigate to the "Users" page within Kinde you will see your newly registered user there.

+## Setup the server

+In a terminal `cd` into the server directory and run `npm i` to install dependencies.

+Duplicate the`.env_sample` file here and name it simply `.env`

+Replace `KINDE_URL` with the Token Host from your Kinde App.

+Run `npm start` to boot up the Express server on port 5000.
+You can test the health check endpoint by visiting [http://localhost:5000/v1](http://localhost:5000/v1) in the browser which should return JSON with a 200 reponse code and a status of `running`.

+## Test protected endpoints

+In the browser with a logged in user click the "Fetch books" button.

+This will render a list of books fetched from the protected API.